-Piaget concluded that the intellect develops in four distinct stages:
+Piaget concluded that the human intellect develops in four distinct stages:

 1. Sensorimotor (0 to 2): Babies and toddlers think in sensorimotor terms.